 For information on supported third-party JDBC drivers, see "Third-Party JDBC Driver Interoperability" on page 153.

-1.3.2 Password Synchronization
+1.4.3 Support for Password Synchronization

 The JDBC driver supports password set and check on the Subscriber channel.
 The driver does not support bidirectional password synchronization.